Back to RPCEmu Networking Guide

 Verifying the configuration

-Run RPCEmu and type the following commands on Linux:
+Run RPCEmu and type in one ofthe following commands on Linux:

 ifconfig tap0